Skip to main content

 Media IP Addresses

-All addresses in the table below follow UDP protocol and require ports 20000-60000 open.
+All addresses below follow UDP protocol and require ports 20000-60000 to be open.

-Set firewalls and antivirus software not to block or inspect our domain .cloudtalk.io on ports 80 and 443.
+Also ensure your firewall/antivirus does not block or inspect .cloudtalk.io on ports 80 and 443.

 IP Address